Never Let Me Down Again: Recording

 The guitar intro of the song on the album was not originally intended, according to producer Bascombe, who said that "the sequencers we were using in those days, that guitar was sampled and it just ran on the count-in over the start of the track but it wasn't supposed to be.
 We all went, 'That's great' and so that was a happy accident."

 During recording, Wilder and Bascombe disagreed on how to edit the mix for the single version.
 Wilder wanted to remove certain parts for the single mix, such as the piano bridge between the verse and chorus, but Bascombe overruled him.
-Years later, Bascombe admitted the Wilder had probably been right.
+Years later, Bascombe admitted that Wilder had probably been right.

 The coda of "Never Let Me Down Again" references the Soft Cell song "Torch".

 Final mixing of the track took place at Puk Recording Studios in Denmark.
 The main remix version of the track, known as the "Split Mix", was created with direct involvement of the band.
 Years later, after remixes began being made by various hired producers, Wilder suggested that the band should have kept making their own mixes instead of farming them out to others.